CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab09.md

     git clone https://github.com/MicrosoftLearning/mslearn-ai-agents ai-agents
     ```

-    > **Note:** As you enter commands into the cloudshell, the output may take up a large amount of the screen buffer and the cursor on the current line may be obscured.
+    > **Note:** As you enter commands into the cloudshell, the output may take up a large amount of the screen buffer, and the cursor on the current line may be obscured.
 You can clear the screen by entering the `cls` command to make it easier to focus on each task.

 1. Once the repository is cloned, go to the folder with the chat application code files and open them to view their contents.